Gallery of Modern Art, Glasgow

 The Gallery of Modern Art (GoMA) is the main gallery of contemporary art in Glasgow, Scotland.

 GoMA offers a programme of temporary exhibitions and workshops.
 GoMA displays work by local and international artists as well as addressing contemporary social issues through its major biannual projects.

+Opened in 1996, the Gallery of Modern Art is housed in a neoclassical building in Royal Exchange Square in the heart of Glasgow city centre.
+The building was formerly a private home, a bank, and a library.

 History

-Opened in 1996, the Gallery of Modern Art is housed in a neoclassical building in Royal Exchange Square in the heart of Glasgow city centre.
-Built in 1778 as the townhouse of William Cunninghame of Lainshaw, a wealthy Glasgow Tobacco Lord who made his fortune through the triangular slave trade, the building has undergone a series of different uses.
+The building was constructed in 1778 as the townhouse of William Cunninghame of Lainshaw, a Glasgow Tobacco Lord who made his fortune through the triangular slave trade.
 It was bought in 1817 by the Royal Bank of Scotland who later moved onto Buchanan Street; it then became the Royal Exchange.
 Reconstruction for this use was undertaken by David Hamilton between 1827 and 1832 and resulted in many additions to the building, namely the Corinthian pillars to the Queen Street facade, the cupola above and the large hall to the rear of the old house.

 In 1954, after purchasing the building for £105,000 in 1949, Glasgow District Libraries moved the Stirling's Library into the building.
 It also housed the Library of Patents and the Commercial Library.
-It was described as:"A magnificent hall, 110 ft. by 60 ft.,... divided in to three parts by a double row of monolithic Corinthian columns and spanned by a 30ft high richly ornamented arched ceiling."
-Special book-cases were aligned with the columns, lit by fluorescent lighting to illuminate the books.
+It was described as:

+A magnificent hall, 110 ft. by 60 ft. ... divided in to three parts by a double row of monolithic Corinthian columns and spanned by a 30ft high richly ornamented arched ceiling.

+Special bookcases were aligned with the columns, lit by fluorescent lighting to illuminate the books.
 There was a collection of over 100 books on the pictorial arts, 300 volumes of music books and scores, and 800 books for parents.
 7 ft display units were used to display items.
 There was a magazine room with seating for fifty readers.

-When the library returned to Miller Street, the building was refurbished to house the city's contemporary art collection.
+When the library returned to Miller Street, the building was refurbished to house the city's contemporary art collection, opening as a gallery in 1996.